Durruti Column: Advance

-Intending to take Catalonia back from the Francoists, Durruti and his column headed toward Zaragoza, which was controlled by General Emilio Mola.
-They fought their first battle in Caspe, a city located about 100 kilometers southeast of Zaragoza.
-There they were joined by a small group of militiamen commanded by Captain Negrete from Guardia Civil.
-As Durruti left Barcelona, there were about 2,500 people in the column, and before they got to Zaragoza their number had increased to 6,000.
-The advance stopped near the city banks because Durruti became convinced by Colonel Villalba, the leader of all the republican forces, that if he reclaimed Zaragoza, he may become isolated from the rest of the fighters.
-Nowadays it is doubted if that was a good decision since the republican forces were greater in number; however, some state that in the event of open battle a lack of weapons and supplies could have led to total disaster.
+Intending to secure Catalonia against the Nationalists, Durruti and his column headed towards Zaragoza, which was controlled by General Emilio Mola, who was one of the main leaders and instigators of the July Coup.
+They fought their first battle in Caspe, a city located about 100 kilometres southeast of Zaragoza.
+There, they were joined by a small group of militiamen commanded by Captain Negrete from the Guardia Civil.
+As Durruti left Barcelona, there were about 2,500 people in the column, and by the time they reached Zaragoza, their number had increased to 6,000.
+The advance stopped near the city banks because Durruti was convinced by Colonel José Villalba Rubio, the de facto leader of republican forces in Aragon, that if he reclaimed Zaragoza, he might become isolated from the rest of the fighters.
+Nowadays, it is doubted whether that was a good decision, given that the republican forces were greater in number; however, some argue that in the event of an open battle, a lack of weapons and supplies could have led to total disaster.
 Durruti made his temporary headquarters in Bujaraloz.
-Waiting for the more convenient moment to attack Zaragoza turned out to be a grave mistake because, in time, Franco's forces became more powerful there and made it impossible to reclaim the city.
+Waiting for a more convenient moment to attack Zaragoza turned out to be a grave mistake because, in time, Franco's forces became more powerful there and made it impossible to reclaim the city.

-The offensive stopped at this point and there was no major battle.
+The offensive stopped at this point, and there was no major battle.
 Due to the lack of armaments, most of the advances were small and were mostly initiated due to the actions of the column's guerrilla groups.
-Durruti was concentrating himself on helping the collective.
+Durruti was concentrating on helping the collective.